 NAHB offers a variety of educational courses taught by industry professionals who wish to share their knowledge and experience with their peers.
-This course, offered in Washington, D.C. on June 12, provides these professionals with the training skills needed to effectively use NAHB course materials to teach the NAHB Education curriculum.
+This course provides these professionals with the training skills needed to effectively use NAHB course materials to teach the NAHB Education curriculum.
 You will come away with concepts and tools to help you bridge the gap between knowing the information and teaching it to others.
+Register for the July 24, 2018 class at the 2018 MidYear Board of Directors Meeting in Portland, OR by contacting Michelle Carrington email@example.com.
 Class size limited to 10 participants

 Download the complete course overview.

 As a graduate, you will be able to:

 - Describe adult learning principles and how they impact training.

 - Prepare to teach NAHB instructor-led, classroom courses.